yangxi628/CSU33012-GitHub-Visualiser/README.md

 > Integrate the GitHub API to retrieve and display data regarding the logged in developer: **[HERE](https://github.com/ahmedhamedaly/CSU33012-GitHub-Visualiser/releases/tag/v1.0)**

-> Integrate the GitHub API to build visualisation of data available that elucidates some aspect of the software engineering process, such as a social graph of developers and projects, or a visualisation of individual of team performance: **[CURRENT](https://github.com/ahmedhamedaly/CSU33012-GitHub-Visualiser/)**
+> Integrate the GitHub API to build a visualisation of data available that elucidates some aspect of the software engineering process, such as a social graph of developers and projects, or a visualisation of individual of team performance: **[CURRENT](https://github.com/ahmedhamedaly/CSU33012-GitHub-Visualiser/)**

 ## Prerequisites